 When Elenid first joined the Engage to Change DFN Project SEARCH programme in North Wales she had not been in college for a couple of years and was initially worried about being the oldest intern in the group and the fact that she had not been in an academic setting for some time.
 However, Elenid need not have worried as she really enjoyed her training, especially when she began learning how to do physiological measurements and about the role of a health care assistant.

 Elenid’s first rotation was as a health care support worker on Prysor Ward then after around 10 weeks she moved on to Glyder Ward to gain more experience.
 Elined told us “I have been very lucky to be supported by such great teams on the wards at Ysbyty Gwynedd who have been very understanding about the way I learn.
 They know it takes me a little bit longer to learn things but everyone is very patient and happy to help.”

-The Project Search team worked closely with Elenid and the staff on the ward throughout her internship to enable her to develop her skills and demonstrate her abilities.
+The Engage to Change DFN Project SEARCH team worked closely with Elenid and the staff on the ward throughout her internship to enable her to develop her skills and demonstrate her abilities.
 Elined explained “I love every part of my job especially taking blood pressure, which is one part of the job I did struggle with at the start.
 My job coach supported me by encouraging me to do the physiological measurements training again when I started on the new ward and this helped me record observations correctly and confidently.”

 According to her job coach, “Elenid has worked really hard since September and it has been clear that her passion is caring for others.
 She needed some support and guidance regarding social cues such as when to approach someone for a conversation and what you can discuss with colleagues but Elenid took all the advice on board really well.
 The team monitored Elenid’s progress and performance through frequent meetings with the ward staff and Elenid herself.
 We are very proud of how far Elenid has come, she is a natural with patients, they enjoy her company and her smile brightens up the ward.”